 This app is going to come in handy if you forgot some specific brand item that you need for your hotel room.
 Maybe you don’t want to take an Uber or Lyft to the nearest Publix to get what you need.
 Amazon Prime allows you to get it direct to your door instead.

 Steven Barrett has been “the hidden mickey’s guy” ever since I can remember.
-In fact, he actually has a book out there that is a full field guide on where to find them.
+In fact, he actually has a book out there that is a full field guide on where to find them, you can check out the current price on Amazon over here.
 But lucky for us there’s also an app called Hidden Mickey Quest as well.

 You can plan ahead and do Mickey scavenger hunts with your kids while you are in the parks or just hanging around the resorts.
 Parents, this app might even afford you the chance to finish your dinner when the kids finished ahead of you!
 Very handy while you are waiting in lines as well.
 Hopefully, you’ve followed our tips for fastpasses and don’t find yourself in too many of those anyway.